szantog/wmb-vud/README.txt

 Replace "www.example.com" with your domain.

-Theme storylinks:
+Theme story links:
 -----------------
-If you use a PHPTemplate theme you can theme styrlinks nodes with a "node-storylink.tpl.php" file.
+If you use a PHPTemplate theme you can theme storylinks nodes with a "node-storylink.tpl.php" file.
 An example is included.